v0d1ch/cyclic/README.md

   deriving (Eq, Show, Data, Cyclic)
 ```

-Cyclic provides `ffw` and `rev` functions that can be used to
+***Cyclic*** provides `ffw` and `rev` functions that can be used to cycle trough the data constructors.

-cycle trough the constructors number of times provided by the user.
+User needs to specify the number to use to calculate the resulting constructor and the starting constructor.

 ```
 ghci > rev 2 Mon